Search Railroad Sites For: Google Custom Search

 The Car Washer which uses 60,000-PSI to strip off all the paint and stripping in a single day.

-This machine replaced workers who use the strip the car by hand.
+This machine replaced workers who used to strip the car by hand.

 This Superliner is having its air conditioning unit replaced.
 The workers in the Beech Grove Shop are known as the "Wizards of Beech Grove".
 I am now truly seeing that this is absolutely true.